WGLab/doc-ANNOVAR/docs/index.md

 - **Filter-based annotation**: identify variants that are documented in specific databases, for example, whether a variant is reported in dbSNP,  what is the allele frequency in the 1000 Genome Project, NHLBI-ESP 6500 exomes or Exome Aggregation Consortium, calculate the SIFT/PolyPhen/LRT/MutationTaster/MutationAssessor/FATHMM/MetaSVM/MetaLR scores, find intergenic variants with GERP++ score < 2, or many other annotations on specific mutations.
 - **Other functionalities**: Retrieve the nucleotide sequence in any user-specific genomic positions in batch, identify a candidate gene list for Mendelian diseases from exome data, and other utilities.

 Please click the menu items to navigate through this website.
-To recieve program updates, please use the [ANNOVAR mailing list](https://groups.google.com/forum/#!forum/annovar).
-If you have questions, comments and bug reports, please post them in the Disqus comment form in this website (or email me directly).
+If you have questions, comments and bug reports, please post them in the Disqus comment form in this website (if you do not receive a reply within 7 days, post it again, since sometimes I miss the Disqus notification email) or email me directly kaichop gmail.com.
 Thank you very much for your help and support!

 ---